bviktor13/DevoraLime/README.md

 - Use the following command to restore the dependencies: dotnet restore
 - In Package Manager Console, use the following command to restore/create DB: Update-Database
 - Execute the following command to run the application: dotnet run

+### Improvements in the future
+- Add Integration Tests
+- Heroes should use StrategyPattern for attack